 Visitors should allow at least 20 minutes to reach the winery from the Highway 128 and Silverado Trail junction on the valley floor.
 Look for the old ghost winery on their property at the entrance to their driveway.
 It hasn’t been restored to an active winery; its main use is for housing several horses and other equipment.
 The Buehler’s have researched some of the history surrounding this stone winery and found it dates back to around 1880 and was once owned by a member of the Salmina family who used to own Larkmead Vineyards.
 Wine has not been made in this old stone cellar since before Prohibition.

-The Buehler’s philosophy on making Chardonnay is minimal intervention.
-The wine is aged sur-lie with lees stirring and goes through full secondary fermentation.
-Their Chardonnay is fermented in stainless steel tanks.
-The 2014 Buehler Vineyards Chardonnay was fermented without oak.
-It is one of Napa’s best values to price ratio wines of this variety.
-It shows a pretty bouquet that is somewhat floral with honeysuckle notes complemented by yellow pineapple and citrus blossom.
+The 2014 Buehler Vineyards Russian River Chardonnay offers a pretty bouquet which is somewhat floral with honeysuckle notes complemented by yellow pineapple and citrus blossom.
 For such a young wine at the time of our most recent tasting here, it is extremely well balanced focused on the fruit rather than wine-making manipulations.
 This wine features a crisp finish.

 The 2015 Buehler Vineyards Napa Valley Zinfandel offers a bright and fruit forward assemblage of pretty aromas including plum, red cherry, raspberry, currants and red licorice.
 As it breathes, secondary characteristics come forward including notes of toasted oak, a white pepper spice and espresso.
 Still, the bouquet is about the fruit for the most part.
 This wine is balanced from entry to finish with nicely integrated tannins (slightly earthy), decent acidity and a slight hint of mocha complementing the finish.